Mexico to recover bodies of miners killed in 2006 blast

 A special prosecutor for the case blamed Grupo Mexico for allowing a deadly mix of methane, heat and oxygen to build up in the mine, failing to build proper ventilation shafts or to neutralize explosive coal dust.
 Government inspectors who failed to enforce the necessary safety precautions were also implicated.

-Lopez Obrador said the recovery effort would begin soon, and that German Larea, the head of Grupo Mexico and one of Mexico’s richest billionaires, had been sought out but that this was a government decision.
+Lopez Obrador said the recovery effort would begin soon, and that German Larrea, the head of Grupo Mexico and one of Mexico’s richest billionaires, had been sought out but that this was a government decision.

-“If (Larea) helps, that’s welcome.
+“If (Larrea) helps, that’s welcome.
 If he doesn’t help this is something we will do,” said Lopez Obrador, who has clashed in the past with the reclusive tycoon.

 In the moments following the blast, the workers were likely buried by thousands of tons of rock, making it very difficult to reach their bodies.